captn3m0/eteled/README.md

 ##Simple Usage Instructions:

-1. Add @eteled to your repo collaborators (So it can delete comments)
+1. Add @eteled to your repo collaborators (So it can delete comments).
 2. Put a comment saying "@eteled START" (capitalization important) on the issue/PR.
+(The user must be a collaborator himself in order for this command to take effect).
 3. @eteled will delete all future comments on that thread as they are created.
 (It also makes a comment notifying that all future comments will be deleted)

 ![eteled](https://f.cloud.github.com/assets/584253/1665353/385f6838-5c36-11e3-9e65-f226d56ad0bb.png)